claudiavonbromssen/Trend-screening/README.md

 This repository contains R-scripts and functions to visualise trend for multiple series simultaneously.
 Main code is found in `Screening_plots_for_article.Rmd` where the dataset `vdr 88-17 ANC300.txt` is analysed.
 The available functions are found in `sourcecode_screening2020.R`.
 An additional analysis on a smaller regional scale is described in `Hierachical GAM for the region of Värmland.Rmd`.

+**Update 17 April 2024:** Codes for screening plots and proporionplots contained an error, mainly visible if there are many significant periods (alternately positive and negative).
+This error is corrected for both the script for annual data and for denser data.

 **Update 9 April 2024:** Codes are updated to reflect changes in the package gratia (version 0.9.0).

 **Update 15 September 2023:** A new sourcecode file is available to match changes in the gratia package: `sourcecode_screening2023.R`.
 Also a sourcecode file that works with annual rather than seasonal data is available (`sourcecode_screening2023_annual_data.R`).